Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 2. An electrocardiogram (ECG) is necessary to detect pathologies in the heart.

-Types of head cysts
+Types of scalp cysts

 Treatment

-Often, on the advice of relatives or other "well-wishers", people with such a diagnosis neglect the advice of doctors and seek treatment from traditional healers who convince that aloe infusion can completely get rid of the disease.
-Well, if the cyst is not dangerous and will resolve itself.
-But healers will convince that only thanks to their magic elixirs, the cyst has disappeared.
-In the worst case, you will miss the time, and even the most advanced treatments will not help you.
+Often, on the advice of relatives or other “well-wishers,” people with this diagnosis neglect the advice of doctors and seek treatment from traditional healers, who convince them that aloe infusion can completely get rid of the disease.
+It’s good if the cyst is not dangerous and resolves on its own.
+But healers will convince you that only thanks to their magic elixirs, the cyst disappeared.
+In the worst case scenario, you will waste time and even the most advanced treatments will not help you.

 Classification of brain cysts and their symptoms